dumbie/CtrlUI/Readme.txt

 - For more information and help open the "Help" window or tab in the application.

 | Known issues
-- Keyboard Controller and Fps Overlayer do not show up when you are in a fullscreen app.
+- Keyboard Controller and Fps Overlayer might not show up when you are in a fullscreen app.
 - The Alt+Enter controller shortcut does not work for all Windows Store applications.

 | Requirements